Cassidyd90/R_Shiny_Paris/README.md

 ***
 The objective is to create an interactive app using R Shiny to explore and showcase data from AirBnB Paris from 2016.

-You can access the app live in your browser here -> https://cassidyd90.shinyapps.io/App_Complete/
+You can access the app live in your browser here
+* [Shiny app] (https://cassidyd90.shinyapps.io/App_Complete/ "shinyapps.io)
 ***
 ## Packages Used In R
 * shiny